 When you begin the process of looking for a mortgage in Sunderland, you will soon realise that there are a wide variety of different options available.
 By enquiring for expert mortgage advice in Sunderland, we’ll help you to determine which one is right for you.

 Below you will see a list of the most popular types of mortgages available on the market.
 If you have any questions regarding the mortgage options below, do not hesitate to contact our fantastic team of mortgage advisors in Sunderland.

 A fixed-rate mortgage means that your mortgage payments are going to remain consistent for a particular duration.
 You are able to choose how long you fix your payments for, with this typically being around 2-5 years.

 This means that no matter what happens with inflation, interest rates, or the economy, you know that your mortgage payment, which will most likely be your biggest outgoing, will not change.

 When you have a tracker mortgage, this means that your interest rate will follow alongside the Bank of England’s base rate.
 In this situation, the mortgage lender that you are with will not be setting the rate themselves.

-A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
-So, in other words, the lender that you are with does not set the rate themselves.
-You will be paying a percentage above the Bank of England base rate.
+You will be paying at a percentage above the Bank of England base rate.
 For example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

-It is much less likely for lenders to offer an interest-only product now.
-However, there are certain circumstances where this can be an option.
-These include downsizing when you are older or have other investments that you will use to pay the capital back.
-Lenders are stringent when it comes to offering these products now, and the loan to values are a lot lower than back in the day.
+These tend to include downsizing when you are older or have other investments that you will use to pay the capital back.
+Mortgage lenders can be quite strict when it comes to offering these products now, and the loan to values are a lot lower than they used to be.